ircv3/ircv3-specifications/extensions/multi-prefix.md

 ---
-title: IRCv3.1 `multi-prefix` Extension
+title: "`multi-prefix` Extension"
 layout: spec
+redirect_from:
+  - /specs/extensions/multi-prefix-3.1.html
 copyrights:
   -
     name: "William Pitcock"
     period: "2012"
     email: "nenolod@dereferenced.org"
 ---

-## The multi-prefix Client Capability
+## Description

 When requested, the multi-prefix client capability will cause the IRC server to send all possible prefixes which apply to a user in NAMES and WHO output.